defending1/fast-matmul/README.md

 ## Instructions for running on Toeplitz cluster

-To run benchmarks on the Mathematics Department's Toeplitz cluster with maximum performance and reproducibility:
+To run benchmarks on the Mathematics Department's Toeplitz cluster:

 ### 1. Pre-compilation